-Adopting a fresh and inspired financial services marketing campaign means accepting the need for a serious rebrand of your organization. to convince the booming millennial demographic your company is a genuine, trustworthy entity that knows how tough it can be to trust banks, credit card companies, accountants, wealth management brokers, stock brokerages, and private lending companies.
+Adopting a fresh and inspired financial digital marketing strategy for your business means accepting the need for a serious rebrand of your organization.
+To convince the booming millennial demographic your company is a genuine, trustworthy entity that knows how tough it can be to trust banks, credit card companies, accountants, wealth management brokers, stock brokerages, and private lending companies.

-The marketing team at Riverbed is well-versed in rolling out creative and authentic inbound marketing campaigns custom-tailored to the financial services crowd.
+The financial digital marketing team at Riverbed is well-versed in rolling out creative and authentic inbound marketing campaigns custom-tailored to the financial services crowd.
 Here’s what we’ve learned over the years:

 You Need to Rebuild

 Straight up — 92% of individuals polled between the ages of 18-34 say they don’t trust financial institutions to handle their money well.
-That’s pretty well the entire spread – nearly all 9.8 million in Canada – meaning the largest share of the Canadian population don’t trust your business, so a serious rebuild of your image, brand, and finance marketing efforts is in order if you’re going to gain their trust and their business.
+That’s pretty well the entire spread – nearly all 9.8 million in Canada – meaning the largest share of the Canadian population don’t trust your business, so a serious rebuild of your image, brand, and financial digital marketing efforts is in order if you’re going to build trust and gain their business.

-The disconnect customers feel towards the financial services industry is thanks, in part, to a few things:
+The disconnect customers feel towards fintech, or even the financial services industry more broadly thanks, in part, to a few things:

 The Way Forward